Skip to main content

 5. Please complete all sections online, paying attention to "Document Type," which will dictate your web distribution as outlined below, as well as "Embargo" options.

 6. Please contact us if you have questions regarding the submission process.
+Contact your department for questions regarding graduation requirements or if you are unable to meet the deadline.

 Web Distribution Options at WVU

-After completing the ETD approval process and having your graduation verified by the Office of the University Registrar, your thesis, dissertation, or problem/project report is deposited into the Research Repository@WVU.
-When submitting your ETD paperwork you choose how you would like your ETD to be made available.
+After completing the ETD approval process and having your graduation verified by the Office of the University Registrar, your thesis, dissertation, or problem/project report is deposited into the Research Repository @ WVU.
+When submitting your ETD paperwork, you choose how you would like your ETD to be made available.

 To learn more about access and distribution options, please review the official West Virginia University ETD Access Policy.